GRAND DAME OF THE GLADES

 On into her 90s, she continued to speak.
 “I’ll speak about the Everglades at the drop of a hat,” she said.
 In 1983, when homeowners booed her for opposing a drainage plan, she shouted back.
 “Can't you boo any louder than that?
 Look.
 I'm an old lady.
 I've been here since eight o'clock.
 It's now eleven.
 I've got all night, and I'm used to the heat."

-When Douglas died at 108, her ashes were scattered over the Everglades.
-But her name lived on in eponymous buildings, nature centers, and one high school.
+Seven years later, in lieu of a 100th birthday party, Douglas asked Floridians to plant trees.
+Some 100,000 were planted in her name.
+When she died — at 108 — her ashes were scattered over the Everglades.
+But her name lived on in eponymous buildings, nature centers, and in one high school.

 If the name sounds familiar, it comes from tragedy.
 In 2018, yet another school shooting claimed 17 lives at Marjory Stoneman Douglas High School in Parkland, Florida.
 But the wake of the slaughter brought more than the usual hand-wringing.
 Students began speaking out.
 Under the banner “Never Again MSD,” dozens toured America, registering young voters, calling for sensible gun control, organizing a nationwide “March for Our Lives.”